Shohrat Zakir: Career

 Between 1982 and 1986, Zakir obtained an English degree at the Urumqi Vocational College.
 During this time he also joined the Chinese Communist Party.
 He then worked in a series of roles supporting economic growth and trade in the regional government.
 In March 2001, he was named mayor of Urumqi.
 Beginning in December 2005 he worked for the Xinjiang Production and Construction Corps.
 In 2007, he also earned an Executive MBA from Tianjin University.
 At the 2008 National People's Congress Zakir was selected to become a member of the National Ethnic Affairs Committee of the National People's Congress.
-In June 2011, he became Vice-Chair of the State Ethnic Affairs Commission.
+In June 2011, he became vice-chair of the State Ethnic Affairs Commission.
 In January 2014, he became Chairman of the Xinjiang People's Congress and in December 2014, he was named Chairman of Xinjiang, replacing Nur Bekri.

 In March 2019, addressing the issue of the widespread internment of ethnic minorities in Xinjiang, Zakir said that the camps were "training centers" rather than "concentration camps" as otherwise claimed and that the freedom of "trainees" was not restricted and that the camps were boarding schools where trainees could go home or ask for leave.

-On 23 October 2021, he was appointed vice chairperson of the National People's Congress Ethnic Affairs Committee.
+On October 23, 2021, he was appointed vice chairperson of the National People's Congress Ethnic Affairs Committee.

-On March 11, 2023, he was elected as the lowest-ranking Vice-Chairman of the 14th Standing Committee of the National People's Congress.
+On March 10, 2023, during the 14th National People's Congress, he was appointed Vice Chairman of the Standing Committee of the National People's Congress.

-U.S. Sanctions
+Sanctions

-On 10 December 2021, the U.S. Department of the Treasury added Zakir to its Specially Designated Nationals (SDN) list.
+On December 10, 2021, the U.S. Department of the Treasury added Zakir to its Specially Designated Nationals (SDN) list.
 Individuals on the list have their assets blocked and U.S. persons are generally prohibited from dealing with them.

+On December 10, 2024, on International Human Rights Day, Minister of Foreign Affairs of Canada Mélanie Joly announced Canada's sanctions against Zakir and seven other government officials of Xinjiang and Tibet involved in serious human rights violations.